Raw Honey Benefits Vs Processed Honey

 The interesting thing is that, while enjoying genuinely raw honey causes no adverse reactions whatsoever, even when used in baking, eating processed honey from the supermarket causes just the same reaction as eating processed sugar

-Alongside the studies above, these experiences convince us to try to avoid processed honey and to use only raw, unprocessed honey in our recipes
+Alongside the studies above, these experiences convince us to try to avoid processed honey and to use raw, unprocessed honey in our recipes

 What We Use